sdbs-uni-p/vldb-dbms-live-patching/patch-crawler/README.md

 The following script includes all commands that follow in this section.
 This means the entire analysis can be carried out fully automatically.

 ```
-cd ~/dbms-live-patching/patch-crawler

 # Executes all commands of this README for MariaDB
 ./do-all-mariadb
 ```

-We make use of the following variable to store the live patchable commits in a list:
+For the detailed steps, we make use of the following variable to specify the directory in which the list of live patchable commits is stored:

 ```
 export RESULT_DIR="~/dbms-live-patching/commits/reproduction/"
 ```

----

 ### 1. Find commits patchable via Kpatch

 ```
-cd ~/dbms-live-patching/patch-crawler/crawl-mariadb
+cd crawl-mariadb
 ```

 The MariaDB git history is crawled by using the commit range specified in the file `commits-to-analyze`.
 The range should be separated with `..` as the content is injected into a git command.
 The default range is `mariadb-10.5.0..mariadb-10.5.13` and results in about 4,600 commits to analyze.
 For each commit, we perform the following steps: